canonical/checkbox/docs/explanation/remote.rst

   (X) Nothing, continue testing (ESC)
-  ( ) Stop the test case in progress and move on to the next ( ) Disconnect but let the test session continue (CTRL+C) ( ) Exit and stop the Checkbox service on the testbed at 127.0.0.1 ( ) End this test session preserving its data and launch a new one
+  ( ) Stop the test case in progress and move on to the next ( ) Disconnect but let the test session continue (CTRL+C) ( ) Exit and stop the Checkbox service on the agent at 127.0.0.1 ( ) End this test session preserving its data and launch a new one